We may earn money or products from the companies mentioned in this post.

-Recipe from: Jackie Turnage, New Iberia, Louisiana via Taste of Home, Pasta Cookbook 1991.
+This recipe is from: Jackie Turnage, New Iberia, Louisiana via Taste of Home, Pasta Cookbook 1991.
 Oh how I wish I could take credit for this recipe!
 I really, really do.
-Every now and then you come across a recipe that you just fall in love with…and this is one of those recipes.
+Every now and then you come across a recipe that you just fall in love with and this is one of those recipes.

 A Casserole You Can’t Pass On

 If you’re looking for a delicious, filling, satisfying, casserole-type pasta dish, give this recipe a try.
 You will not be disappointed, I promise.
 Jackie’s recipe called for using regular Velveeta cheese but in my house, we like to spice things up a bit so we went with the Mexican Velveeta.
 This spicier version of Velveeta definitely gave this dish a spicy edge.
 The recipe also calls for using Cajun or Creole seasoning.
 We always have Tony Chachere’s Original Creole Seasoning in the house, so that’s what we used.
 Love this stuff!
 You can find Cajun and/or Creole seasoning anywhere, so pick yourself up some if you haven’t already.

 - 1/4 cup